The Polya-Szego principle in the fractional setting: a glimpse on nonlocal functional inequalities: The P olya-Szeg o principle for Gagliardo fractional seminorms

 We are now in the position to state the main result of this chapter \begin{theorem}[Fractional P\'{o}lya--Szeg\"o Inequality] Let $1\le p<\infty$ and $u \in W^{s,p}(\mathbb{R}^N)$.
 Then $u^* \in W^{s,p}(\mathbb{R}^N)$ and

-If $p=1$ then equality holds if and only if $u$ is a non-negative function such that the level set $\{u>\tau\}$ is a ball for almost every $\tau>0$.
+If $p=1$ then equality holds if and only if $u$ does not change sign and the level set $\{u>\tau\}$ is a ball for almost every $\tau>0$.
 If $p>1$ equality holds if and only if $u$ is the translate of a symmetric decreasing function. \end{theorem} \begin{proof} Since $||u(x)|-|u(y)||\le |u(x)-u(y)|$ and equality for every $x,y\in\mathbb{R}^N$ holds if and only if $u\ge 0$ we reduce ourselves to prove the claim for non-negative functions.
 Moreover, we assume for the moment that $u$ is also bounded.
 Let $G_t(\cdot)$ be the heat kernel \eqref{eq:heatkernel}.
 The fractional seminorm \eqref{eq:fracseminorm} can be represented (up to a multiplicative constant) as:

 where, for every $t>0$ we have set

 Equality \eqref{eq:heatrepr} is obtained via Bochner subordination formula \eqref{eq:Bochner} since

 We now prove that, for every $t>0$ rearrangement decreases the functional $I_t[u]$.
 We write $I_t[u]=I^+_t[u]+I^-_t[u]$, where